telerik/maui-docs/controls/dataform/styling/header-styling.md

 slug: dataform-header-styling
 ---

-# .NET MAUI Header Styling
+# .NET MAUI DataForm Header Styling

 The DatePicker control for .NET MAUI provides styling options for customizing the apperance of the header label or image above each editor.